OneSoccer

-OneSoccer is a Canadian English language television channel and English and French language subscription over-the-top video streaming service owned by Mediapro Canada.
-The service broadcasts programming related to soccer including live and pre-taped games, recap shows, and more.
-It currently serves as the main rightsholder of the Canadian Soccer Association, including holding the rights to the Canadian Premier League, Canadian Championship, and national team matches.
-It also serves as rightsholder for various CONCACAF competitions, including the CONCACAF Gold Cup.
+OneSoccer is a Canadian soccer-oriented sports channel and subscription streaming service owned by Timeless, Inc., a company affiliated with Canadian Soccer Business and the Canadian Premier League.

+The service was first established in 2019 as part of a 10-year agreement between Canadian Soccer Business—a company that represents the commercial rights of the Canadian Soccer Association (CSA) and Canadian Premier League (CPL)—and Mediapro.
+Initially distributed as a streaming service only, the network began to pursue linear television distribution as a discretionary specialty channel in September 2021.

+The network serves as the main Canadian broadcaster of the CPL and Canada's men's and women's national teams, as well as CONCACAF competitions such as the CONCACAF Gold Cup and Champions Cup.

+In June 2024, amid contractual disputes between Canadian Soccer Business and Mediapro, the organization reached a settlement to unwind its agreement with Mediapro at the end of the year.

 History

 On March 28, 2019, the Canadian Premier League and the Canadian Soccer Association announced the creation of Canadian Soccer Business (CSB), an organization "representing commercial assets and inventory for marquee soccer properties in Canada", including "all corporate partnerships and broadcast rights related to Canada Soccer's core assets including its national teams, along with all rights associated with the CPL".
 On February 21, 2019, it announced a 10-year agreement with Mediapro, under which it holds all media rights associated with Canada Soccer, including rights to the Canadian Premier League, the Canadian Championship, and rights to national team matches.
 In April, Mediapro announced that its rights would be housed in a new subscription service known as OneSoccer, which launched as an online-only live and on-demand subscription service through its website on April 26, 2019, with its first live match airing the next day.

 In August 2019, OneSoccer acquired rights to the 2019–20 CONCACAF Nations League season.
 In January 2020, OneSoccer acquired exclusive Canadian rights to various CONCACAF championships through 2023, including the CONCACAF Gold Cup.

 In September 2021, Mediapro Canada announced OneSoccer's first third-party launch of the service via FuboTV's streaming package in Canada.
 Later that month, Mediapro Canada announced that it had reached its first deal for carriage of OneSoccer as a linear television channel, with Telus TV.
+The channel operates as an exempted discretionary service owned by Timeless, Inc.—a majority-Canadian owned company led by CPL and CSB chairman Scott Mitchell; Mediapro was responsible for day-to-day operations (including production and technical services) under the direction of Timeless, as Mediapro cannot hold a broadcast license due to being a foreign company.
+The CRTC ruled that the arrangement was in compliance with its ownership rules, as Timeless held effective control by reserving the rights to "make strategic or organizational changes".